 When it comes to personal finance advice, there’s so much information out there.
-It can be dizzying to sort through personal finance podcasts, books and blog posts.
-I mean, which personal finance experts should you trust?
-And where do you go for some easy-to-understand personal finance tips?
+It can be draining to sort through personal finance YouTube videos, books, and blog posts.
+You may be wondering, what personal finance information is reliable and trustworthy?
+And, where do you go for some easy-to-understand personal finance tips?

 In comes Reddit.

-Reddit’s user-generated content is free and can be a good source of information if you want to improve your financial situation.
-It’s easy to get a quick tip on retirement plans like Roth IRAs, grab some general free financial advice, and even read what people who have achieved financial independence suggest.
+Reddit’s user-generated content is free and can be a good place to look for information if you want to improve your financial situation.
+It’s easy to get a quick tip on retirement plans like Roth IRAs, grab some general free financial advice, and even read about other people’s success in achieving financial independence.

-We’ve selected awesome financial advice from the Reddit subreddit r/personalfinance.
-We even scoured through posts and comments to find some gems to help you take action with your money.
-Are you ready?
+We’ve selected some of the best financial advice from Reddit’s subreddit of r/personalfinance.
+We even combed through 100s of posts and comments to find some gems to help you take action with your money.
+Ready to get started?
 Take a look at these 20 financial tips from selected Redditors.

-1. Save or pay off debt based on your situation – by Zambenis
+1. Save or pay off debt based on your situation? — by seatcord

 Should you save or pay off debt?
-It’s an age-old question and the answer can vary.
+It’s an age-old question, and the answer can vary.
 This Reddit user shares the nuance of the situation.
-If your job is secure and you have strong relationships, an emergency fund of up to three months can be a good start.
-This way you can focus on repaying debt.
-If your employment situation is less stable, saving a larger emergency fund is a better option before going beast mode on your debt.
-So, build your emergency fund based on your situation and work toward getting out of debt.
+If you’re in a secure place financially an emergency fund of up to 3 months can be a good start.
+This way you can focus on repaying debt, while having money set aside in case of an emergency.
+If your financial situation is less stable, saving a larger emergency fund is a better option before going beast mode on your debt.
+So, build your emergency fund based on your situation and then work toward getting out of debt.

 2. Save and invest automatically — by flat_top

 We love this post because we also believe in paying yourself first.
-Most people spend first and then feel like they have nothing to save.
-Here we are reminded that we should save and invest first, and then see how much we can spend on everything else.
+Most people spend first and then feel like they have nothing leftover to save.
+Here we are reminded that we should prioritize saving and investing first, and then see how much we have to spend on other luxury items.
 Automatically saving can help you do this.
-Using Chime, you can automatically save 10 percent every time you get paid.
+Making your savings automatic with Chime allows you to save 10% every time you get paid.
 You can also round up your purchases so you’re saving every time you spend.

-3. Budgeting can help you avoid credit card debt — by dajesus77
+3. Learn how to save first and avoid credit card debt — by korepeterson

-Have you ever checked your bank account and winced?
-Have you ever wondered just how much you charged on your credit card?
-Keeping yourself in the dark about spending can lead to debt.
-That’s why a budget is a perfect antidote to keep your spending in check and avoid credit card debt.
-To start, create a budget, track your expenses, and check your bank and credit card balances every day.
+Have you ever checked your account and teared up a little bit?
+Have you ever wondered just how much you charged on your credit card this month?
+Keeping yourself in the dark about spending can lead to large amounts of debt.
+That’s why creating savings goals and a budget is a perfect way to keep your spending in check and avoid credit card debt.
+To start with your expenses, create a budget, track your expenses, and check your bank and credit card balances every week.